trueos/trueos-docs/trueos-handbook/postinstall.rst

 Connect to a Wireless Network
 =============================

+.. note:: Be sure the network card is supported by FreeBSD.
+Refer to :ref:`Supported Hardware` for links to FreeBSD support and a list of known issues with different hardware.

 If the system has an active wireless interface, a screen similar to :numref:`Figure %s <config5>` will indicate the wireless networks automatically detected.
 Available networks will be ordered by signal